 - Removing dependencies of HARQ process information to the timing.
 This can be achieved by introducing UCI on PUSCH to carry HARQ process ID, NDI, RVID

+- Additional information field can be considered to be included in the UCI: UE-ID, COT sharing information, PUSCH duration, etc.

 - Introducing Downlink Feedback Information (DFI) including HARQ feedback for configured grant transmission

 - Increased flexibility on time domain resource allocation for the configured grant transmissions